HEΛP is Coming for your Common Lisp Documentation Needs

 ./docs/html/

-cl-prompt> (document *the-current-directory* :documentation-title "My Library")
+cl-prompt> (document *the-current-directory* :documentation-title "My Library" :format :html5)

 ;;; Several messages, some warnings and error messages.